 Speakers: Garry Tan (Initialized Capital), Tim Draper (Draper associates), Peter Smith (co-founder blockchain), Jen Wieczner (Fortune Magazine)

 Regarding the bitcoin, according to Tim Draper, the bitcoin will be valued at $250k around 2022.
-This will represent around 5% of market share of total global currency market ($85T).
-This will also happen when crypto will be used for everyday mass market transacting
+This will represent around 5% of the market share of total global currency market ($85T).
+This will also happen when crypto will be used for everyday mass-market transacting

 Web Summit Quickfire Questions Round